 Places Search

 The Places Search query facilitates the interpretation of a place name with a standardized place description.
-Partners can interpret user-entered place names and associate a standardized place with the name.
-They can also retrieve specific types of places within a particular jurisdiction or search for places within a specified radius of a given latitude/longitude point.
-Please note that all query parameters and URLs must adhere to the HTTP specifications.
-The following query parameters are applicable:
+Clients can interpret user-entered place names and associate a standardized place with the name.
+They can also retrieve specific types of places by including specific name-value pairs withing the places query parameter.
+Please note that all name-value pairs and URLs must adhere to the HTTP specifications.
+The following name-value pairs are applicable to the places query:

 NameDescription